Onshape is built on a cloud-based architecture which has two primary and distinct advantages:

 More information for all of these browser settings is available at: https://superuser.com/questions/836832/how-can-i-enable-webgl-in-my-browser (opens in new tab).

 Many computers have more than one graphics card installed (GPU).
 Often, on Windows machines with NVIDIA graphics cards, Optimus technology is also involved, meant to optimize the workload between GPUs -- to assign the proper graphics card to applications needing a high performing graphics card and applications needing more battery life and lower performing graphics card.
+Your out-of-the-box system settings may be using the integrated chip by default to render Onshape in your web browser or when on battery power.
+To get the best performance, specify that the browser always use the discrete graphics card, or disable automatic graphics switching, depending on your device.

 To get the most out of your graphics cards: